murraysagal/SSCollectionViewExchangeController/README.md

                             completionBlock:(PostReleaseCompletionBlock)completionBlock;    // you must execute this completion block in your final completion block
 ```

 To provide feedback to the user `SSCollectionViewExchangeController` implements default animations for the catch and the release.
-If these implementations don't meet your requirements then implement either or both of the animate* delegate methods.
+If these implementations don't meet your requirements then implement either or both of these delegate methods.

-If you implement the animateRelease... method you should do the following:
+If you implement the `animateReleaseForExchangeController` method you should do the following:

-1. Animate snapshot to `centerOfCell`.
+1. Animate `snapshot` to `centerOfCell`.
 2. Animate the `alpha` for the cell at `originalIndexPathForDraggedItem` back to 1.0.
 3. Do not call `invalidateLayout` or remove the snapshot from its superview.
 4. In your final completion block, execute `completionBlock` and pass it an animation duration. `completionBlock` manages the sequencing of the final moments of the exchange transaction.
 First, it sets some internal state and then calls `invalidateLayout` which unhides the hidden cell (where the user dragged to).
 This unhiding happens immediately and without any animation.
 But, purposefully, the snapshot the user dragged around is still on the view so the instant unhiding of the cell happens behind the snapshot so no change is visible.
 Then `completionBlock` animates the alpha of the snapshot to 0.0, according to the duration you provide, revealing the now unhidden cell.
 When that animation is finished it removes the snapshot from the collection view.